Colorado lawmakers debate hundreds of bills each year, but only one must win approval: the state budget.

 Known as the “long bill,” the annual spending plan for state government is estimated to reach north of $30 billion for the fiscal year that starts July 1.
 And the debate about how to spend the money is the most prominent discussion at the Colorado Capitol this year.

-The powerful Joint Budget Committee on Monday will, for the first time, give the public the chance to testify about how the state should spend the money.
-The budget hearing will begin at 1:30 p.m. on the third floor of the Legislative Services Building, south across East 14th Avenue from the Capitol.
+Gov. Jared Polis put forward his priorities and the powerful Joint Budget Committee took public testimony for the first time, allowing the public the chance to testify about how the state should spend the money.

 “There have been accusations in the past that the Joint Budget Committee doesn’t have the most open and transparent process, so I think we’ve made great strides in trying to open up the budget process to make sure it’s transparent and accountable,” said Sen. Dominick Moreno, a Commerce City Democrat and the committee chairman who requested for public testimony.